This post is in collaboration with AmyLynn Clothing.

 Dressing for work can sometimes be a sticky situation – on one hand, you may want to indulge in the latest trends hitting the shops, and on the other want to maintain a professional appearance.
 Striking the perfect balance isn’t always easy to achieve, as it can very much depend on where you work and the dress code that you may be required to adhere to.

 However, just because you have a dress code doesn’t mean that you can’t play with trends when dressing for work.
 Whilst you probably wouldn’t be able to get away with a mini-skirt trend in the office, it’s actually easier to experiment with trends in the workplace than one might think.
-In fact, there are three trends in particular that I think have a solid place in an office wardrobe.
+In fact, there are three trends in particular that I think have a solid place in a workwear wardrobe.
 Better yet, they can be taken from desk to drinks in a flash.

 THE FLORAL MIDI SKIRT